JenniferGabrielUK/STL-iterators/README.md

 # STL-iterators
-Examples of the iterators used in the STL vecotor, set, map and list containers.
+Examples of the iterators used in the STL vector, set, map and list containers.